HL7/fhir-shorthand/input/pagecontent/tutorial.md

 ### Step 5: Generate the Sample IG

 Check to see if the _FishExample/build_ directory (or the directory you specified) is present.
-Check to see if the _/input/resources_ subdirectory contains the generated structure definitions.
+Also check to see if the _/input/resources_ subdirectory contains the generated structure definitions.

 Now change working directory of the command window to the _build_ directory.
 At the command prompt, enter: